Elgin Energy establishes Australian Office

-Elgin Energy entered the APAC market in January 2019 and have established headquarters in Sydney.
+Elgin Energy entered the Australian market in January 2019 and have established headquarters in Sydney.
 Operations will be headed up by Tim Averill, General Manager – Australia.
 Initial development is concentrating in the South East of the country.

 Tim joined Elgin Energy in 2018.
 He has worked in the renewable sector for more than eight years and has direct experience in biomass, wind and solar across multiple jurisdictions including the UK, Europe, SE Asia, Australia and the US.
 From 2013 – 2017 Tim worked for SunEdison as European Director of Business Development, assisting the growth of their operations across Europe from the UK.
 His role focused on development, joint development partnerships and licence acquisitions.
 During his time with SunEdison, he spearheaded the growth of their UK office from a team of two to an office of forty-five and connected 500MW of solar farms in the UK within four years.

 “I am delighted to be the newest member of the development team in Elgin Energy.
 The fundamentals in Australia are extremely compelling.
 It is a market I am already familiar with and I am very excited to undertake the challenges of gaining a foothold for the company here.” – Tim Averill, General Manager – Australia, Elgin Energy

 The Australian solar industry has matured over the past decade and has accelerated rapidly in the last three years.
 High levels of irradiance coupled with high energy costs have created the perfect climate for the solar market to develop.
 By the end of 2020, the current installed capacity of 9GW is expected to double to 18GW.
 Commercial ground mount solar and domestic rooftop solar are expected to install 4GW each and 1GW of large rooftop solar is forecasted.